RavDas/Netflix-Clone-Deployment/README.md

 ./jenkins.sh    # this will installl jenkins
 ```

 Once Jenkins is installed, you will need to go to your AWS EC2 Security Group and open Inbound Port 8080, since Jenkins works on Port 8080.
+(We already opened the relavant ports)

 Now, grab your Public IP Address of the EC2 instance - ```<EC2 Public IP Address:8080>```